dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 These are actived via a custom plugin *dgwltd: Blocks*

-This requires [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/). $$ - but it really is the great plugin ever made.
+This requires [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/). $$ - but it really is the greatest plugin ever made.

 These are saved in `wp-plugins\dgwltd-blocks\src\acf-json`